buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyBoundedValue.md

 { .spec-head}
 Informal Propositions:

-1. If the measure type for the upper and lover bound value is a numeric measure, then the following shall be true: _UpperBoundValue_ &gt; _LowerBoundValue_.
+1. If the measure type for the upper and lover bound value is a numeric measure, then the following shall be true: _UpperBoundValue_ > _LowerBoundValue_.

 ## Attributes